Article Read Time

 before a disaster strikes.

 Try to retrieve some files to make sure they’re uncorrupted and load properly.
 This doesn’t just go for the files you handle at work.
-You probably want your personal files
+You probably want your files

 protected from hackers, too.